 - By email at email@example.com

-- In person at the Circulation/Reserves Desk on the first floor of the Library.
+- In person at the Circulation/Reserves Desk on the second floor of the Milstein Center

 - Using the Columbia University Libraries Course Reserves Page (can be used for any course, not just Barnard courses).